 - GROW.
 Sell existing customers more products and gain more engagement.

-Customer knowledge drives the get-keep-grow.
-To understand this, it is vital to refer back to the value proposition canvas (defining the problem you are solving), your customer archetype and understanding who is your customer- in context.
+To understand this, it is vital to refer back to the value proposition canvas (defining the problem you are solving), your customer archetype.

 Demand Creation Activities

-Get is all about how do I get my customer interested, and this is where the previous sections (value proposition, channels, and customer segments) come into play.
-Looking at web and mobile customer relationships, earned and paid media is what drives the customer into the funnel.
-Diagramatically, this is the left part going into the funnel representing all the demand creation activities, all designed to feed the sales funnel.
+Get is all about getting customers interested, and this is where the previous sections (value proposition, channels, and customer segments) come into play.
+In the above diagram this is the left part going into the funnel representing all the demand creation activities designed to feed the sales funnel.
 Activities that attract customers into the funnel are known as demand creation activities.
 These can be further broken down into paid and earned.

-Your paid demand creation activities will depend highly on the type of content your archetype consumes.
-Content marketing strategies must consider if they are into blogs, news, tech journals, radio, television, etc. For example if you notice you’re customers rely heavily on blogs your are going to want to place emphasis on getting the correct keywords for your own blog and position banners and ads on blogs where your most likely to find your customer.
-The key point here is match your demand creation activities to what you know about your archetype.
-When you are paying for demand creation, make sure match what you know to what you are going to be paying for.
+Your paid demand creation activities will depend highly on the type of content your target audience consumes.
+Content marketing strategies must consider if they are into blogs, news, podcasts, television, etc. For example, if you notice you’re customers rely heavily on blogs, you'll want to place emphasis on getting the correct keywords for your own blog and position banners and ads on blogs where you are most likely to find your customer.
+The key point here is to match your demand creation activities to what you know about your customers, especially if you are paying.

 - publications in journals